National accounts - international data cooperation (naid_10)

 3.4.
 Statistical concepts and definitions

-This domain encompasses the main aggregates on national accounts.
-Its main variables are: GDP and its components, employment, final consumption aggregates, gross capital formation aggregates, income, exports and imports as well as population and employment figures.
+For the main aggregates on national accounts the main variables are: GDP and its components, employment, final consumption aggregates, gross capital formation aggregates, income, exports and imports, gross value added by industry, as well as population and employment figures.

 In principle, the pilot project for international data sharing covers the following indicators: